splunk/public-o11y-docs/gdi/monitors-hosts/win-services.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Telegraf Win_services monitor.
 See benefits, install, configuration, and metrics

+.. caution:: Smart Agent monitors are being deprecated.
+To collect Windows service data use the OpenTelemetry Collector and the :new-page:`Telegraf Windows Services Input plugin <https://github.com/influxdata/telegraf/tree/master/plugins/inputs/win_services>`.
+See how in :ref:`telegraf-generic`.

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the ``telegraf/win_services`` monitor type to ingest metrics about Windows services.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the ``telegraf/win_services`` monitor type to ingest metrics about Windows services.